The Tower of London World Heritage Site

 The purpose of the Management Plan is to ensure the effectual management of the WHS for present and future generations and to provide an agreed framework for long-term decision-making on the conservation and improvement of the Tower.

-The current Plan was adopted in 2007 and it sets out the management objectives for the Tower, supported by actions, which reflect the opportunities, challenges and issues faced.
+Historic Royal Palaces has recently been through a process of revising and updating the WHS Management Plan for the next five years, in line with UNESCO’s requirements.
+The Plan, adopted in 2016, sets out the management objectives for the Tower, supported by actions, which reflect the opportunities, challenges and issues faced.

-- World Heritage Site Management plan (PDF, 3.1MB)
+- World Heritage Site Management Plan (PDF, 8MB)

 - Tower of London Local Setting Study 2010 (PDF, 5.4MB)